skalenetwork/skale-explorer-admin/README.md

 - WALLET_CONNECT_PROJECT_ID - WalletConnect project ID for blockscout frontend _(optional)_
 - IS_TESTNET - whether network is testnet _(optional)_
 - BLOCKSCOUT_TAG - version of skalenetwork/blockscout container to use _(optional)_

+## Additional Documentation

+For detailed instructions on how to use the delete transactions script, please refer to the [Delete Last Transactions Script Documentation](scripts/README.md).